ES-DOC/esdoc-technical/docs/web/services/documentation.md

 The ES-DOC documentation web-service is built upon an indexed database of all CIM documents published to the ES-DOC archive.
 It exposes documentation search & publication endpoints.

+## Pre-requisites

+1. The [pyenv](https://github.com/pyenv/pyenv) library has been installed upon the machine.

+2. PostgreSQL database server is running - preferably most recent version.

 ## Database

 The indexation process scans all archived CIM documents and populates a simple PostgreSQL database using the well-known [SQLAlchemy](https://www.sqlalchemy.org/) ORM libary.
 The database consists of 4 tables: